 Identification and Evaluation Process.
 The process for identifying and evaluating new nominees to the Board is initiated by identifying a candidate who meets the criteria for selection as a nominee and has the specific qualities or skills being sought, based on input from members of the Board; and, when appropriate, a third-party search firm may be used, which would identify and recommend potential candidates for consideration.
 The Corporate Governance Committee and other members of the Board will evaluate these candidates by reviewing the candidates' biographical information and qualifications and checking the candidates' references.
-Qualified candidates will be interviewed by at least one member of the Corporate Governance Committee.
-Using the input from one or more interviews, other Board members and other information it obtains, the Corporate Governance Committee evaluates whether the candidate is qualified to serve as a Director and whether the Corporate Governance Committee should recommend to the Board that the Board nominate the candidate for election by the shareholders or to fill a vacancy or newly created position on the Board.
+Qualified candidates will be interviewed by at least one member of the Corporate Governance Committee use whether the candidate is qualified to serve as a Director and whether the Corporate Governance Committee should recommend to the Board to the Board to the Board nominate the candidate for election by the shareholders or to fill a vacancy or newly created position on the Board.